TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Refactor: TppEnemyFova> break out WildCardFova
 Added full range of female faces to wildcard females

-r133 - 2015-03-01
+r133 - 2015-03-01 - public release
-Fix: Head markers off did not work on heli entry - thanks washtubs for the report.
+Fixed: Head markers off did not work on heli entry - thanks washtubs for the report.
 Option: disableWorldMarkers - thanks brunovisk114 for the suggestion In mission menu: playerRestrictionsInMissionMenu
-MB suit male: SOVIET_ALL, PF_AlL
+MB suit male: SOVIET_ALL, PF_ALL

 r132
 Patrols setup refactor - shifted to OnInitializeTop, all now modify the missionTable scripts directly since they are unloaded/reloaded anyway.